 Measure Lives

 Measure lives are provided in Appendix A for informational purposes and for use in other applications such as reporting lifetime savings or in benefit cost studies that span more than one year.
-For the purpose of calculating the total Resources Cost Test for Act 129, measures cannot claim savings for more than 15 years.
+For the purpose of calculating the Total Resource Cost Test for Act 129, measures cannot claim savings for more than 15 years.

 Custom Measures

 Custom measures are considered too complex or unique to be included in the list of standard measures provided in the TRM.
 Also included are measures that may involve metered data, but require additional assumptions to arrive at a ‘typical’ level of savings as opposed to an exact measurement.
+To quantify savings for custom measures, a custom measure protocol must be followed.
 The qualification for and availability of AEPS Credits and energy efficiency and demand response savings are determined on a case-by-case basis.

 An AEPS application must be submitted, containing adequate documentation fully describing the energy efficiency measures installed or proposed and an explanation of how the installed facilities qualify for A E Cs.
 The AEPS application must include a proposed evaluation plan by which the Administrator may evaluate the effectiveness of the energy efficiency measures provided by the installed facilities.
 All assumptions should be identified, explained and supported by documentation, where possible.
 The applicant may propose incorporating tracking and evaluation measures using existing data streams currently in use provided that they permit the Administrator to evaluate the program using the reported data.